finbourne/luminesce-sdk-java/sdk/docs/HealthCheckingEndpointApi.md

 > Object fakeNodeReclaim(secondsUntilReclaim)

-[INTERNAL] FakeNodeReclaim: An internal Method used to mark the next SIGTERM as though an Aws Node reclaim were about to take place.
+[INTERNAL] FakeNodeReclaim: Helps testing of AWS node reclaim behaviour

-Internal testing controller to simulate having received an AWS node reclaim warning, or similar.
+ An internal Method used to mark the next SIGTERM as though an Aws Node reclaim were about to take place.
+Simulates having received an AWS node reclaim warning, or similar.

 ### Example